Serverless Architecture For Nonprofits

 Definition and Core Concepts

 Serverless architecture refers to a cloud computing model where developers build and run applications without managing the underlying server infrastructure.
 Instead, cloud providers like AWS, Google Cloud, and Microsoft Azure handle server provisioning, scaling, and maintenance.
-In this model, organizations pay only for the compute resources they use, making it an ideal solution for nonprofits with unpredictable workloads.
+In this model, organizations pay only for the compute resources they use, making it highly cost-effective.

 Key components of serverless architecture include: